-Sam Lennie, an interior designer lives with her husband and two teenage boys Oliver and Barney.
+Sam Lennie, an interior designer & co founder of Phoenix and Fox, lives with her husband and two teenage boys Oliver and Barney.
 Their house built in 1927, is a family house design haven with an eclectic personality, ranging from a Scandinavian style white contemporary kitchen, to a dark and cosy living room space inspired by the Abigail Ahearn revolution.
 The house has a gorgeous flow from one room to another and it is hard to describe how’s Sam’s style has created such a warm inviting family place to be whilst confidently showing such contrast.

 Make a cup of tea and sit down.
 You could be here some time.